 Touring the School

 Sadly, coronavirus restrictions have already meant the cancellation of our September Open Morning but interest in SGS from prospective parents is higher than ever.
-Our Virtual Visit may be found here but we have begun welcoming individual prospective families for a socially distanced and face-masked tour.
+Our Virtual Visit is now live but we have begun welcoming individual prospective families for a socially distanced and face-masked tour.

 I hope that the families enjoy ambling around the site, chatting to a Sixth Former and peering at pupils in lessons through a convenient window.
 It is fantastic to have the pupils back in school: a reminder that schools are about the interactions between pupils and with their teachers and creating a vibrant learning community that virtual lessons cannot truly replicate.
 Predictably, the tours end with a ‘chat with the Head’.